ch22group16/capstone-GenAI/README.md

 * Average subject length: 4 words

 Dev and test datasets have @subject, @ann0,@ann1, and @ann2 to represent the subject lines of the mail.
-The train dataset has @subject to represent the subject line.
+The train dataset has @subject as the subject line.

 # Data preprocessing